Answers To Your Questions About Establishing Powers Of Attorney and Why It Is So Important During The Coronavirus Pandemic

 - Can I name more than one person to act as my power of attorney?
 You can appoint more than one person but will need to decide if they work jointly or separately.

 - How do I know they will make good decisions on my behalf?
 The person you select has a duty to act in your best interests.
 If they fail to do so, they can face legal actions.

 - Can I revoke my power of attorney?
 You may revoke it once you recover or if you feel your affairs are not being managed properly.

 - When does it go into effect?
 It generally goes into effect if you are hospitalized or otherwise unable to attend to business and financial matters on your own.

 Let Us Help You Today

 Cavallo & Cavallo provides the trusted legal guidance you need in creating a Power of Attorney and other important documents.
-To discuss your options, call or contact our Bronx & New Rochelle estate planning attorneys online today.
+To discuss your options, call or contact our Bronx & Westchester estate planning attorneys online today.